upenn-libraries/discovery-app/README.md

   migrations (if you forget, Rails will raise an exception when serving requests because there are unloaded migrations.)

-- Install Solr and add the [solrplugins](https://github.com/upenn-libraries/solrplugins) extensions to it.
+- If there isn't a Solr instance you can use, you'll need to install Solr and add the [solrplugins](https://github.com/upenn-libraries/solrplugins) extensions to it.
 The following line should be added to the file `solr-x.x.x/server/contexts/solr-jetty-context.xml` inside the